 Offering a drug-free approach, I view ADHD as a description of behaviours, rather than as an illness.
 I look for reasons underlying the behaviours, such as immaturities in stages of early development, or developmental delay.
 Then we work together to address the “gaps” and build “superhighways” for learning.

-Children have a basic need for connection.
+Children have a basic need for connection, to feel safe and secure.
 The first step in therapy is to form a relationship with your child, accepting them for who they are.
 I also offer a place of safety and trust, where your child can feel free to express themselves.
 The aim is to build security and self esteem, fostering a connection through acceptance, helping your child to achieve to their individual potential.

 A Family Issue

 Of equal importance is supporting you as your child’s parents, helping you to build a closer relationship, based on understanding.
-You will be invited to share your parenting concerns in a time set aside just for you.
+We will work together as a team, and you will be invited to share your parenting concerns in a time set aside just for you.